M\"obius-topological auxiliary function for $f$ electrons: Proof of inversion symmetry in the auxiliary density

 \section{Proof of inversion symmetry in the auxiliary density}

 The auxiliary density $|\psi|^2$ of a superposition is always inversion-symmetric.
-Equation~\ref{PJM=4} plays a crucial role in this property.
+Eq.~\ref{PJM=4} plays a crucial role in this property.
 We will use it to prove the inversion symmetry of the auxiliary density in this section.

-For a single auxiliary function, the auxiliary density is:
+For a pure state, the auxiliary density is:

 For cases in which $J$ and $M$ are both integers or half-integers (as below), with Eq.~\ref{PJM=4}, the auxiliary density at the inversion position can be derived using Eq.~\ref{PJM=4} as follows: